VIETNAM AT 50

 Coates also remained inside — his squad was never called into action.
 The demonstration was mostly peaceful except for a small section of the crowd that violently protested near the Justice Department on the evening of Nov.
 15.

 Demonstrators threw rocks, bottles and paint bombs, smashing windows and splattering the building with red paint.
-UPI described the protestors as “Yippies” and “shouting, paint-throwing extremists.”
+UPI described the protesters as “Yippies” and “shouting, paint-throwing extremists.”
 The clash resulted in police using tear gas on the crowd.

 From the windows of the Commerce Department, Coates intermittently spotted clouds of tear gas.
 His squad slept in their masks because gas had filtered into the building through the air-conditioning system, he said.